APNA Recovery to Practice Program

 Integrate tools and strategies to implement recovery concepts into nursing practice.

-Participants who successfully complete the training requirements will be able to earn 8.5 continuing education contact hours.
+Participants who successfully complete the training requirements will be able to earn 8.5 contact hours of nursing continuing professional development.

 Part 1: Recovery Knowledge (3.0 Contact Hours)